Garden Edging with Two-by (2x) Lumber: The Complete Guide

 How long does two-by lumber last when used for garden edging?

-The lifespan of two-by lumber used in outside garden applications depends on the type of wood your lumber is made from, location, weather conditions, and maintenance routine.
+Lifespan depends on lumber type, exposure, and installation approach.
+Above-grade installation reduces moisture contact and can extend life.
 Cedar or redwood can last a couple of decades.
-Pressure-treated lumber (PTL) can last 10–15 years.
+Pressure-treated lumber (PTL) can last 10-15 years.
 Recycled plastic two-by lumber can last 50+ years and requires no maintenance.
-Compare a variety of two-by lumber options in our lumber guide.

 What are some budget-friendly ways to source two-by lumber locally?